uber/NullAway/README.md

 Versions 3.0.0 and later of the Gradle Error Prone Plugin [no longer support Android](https://github.com/tbroyer/gradle-errorprone-plugin/releases/tag/v3.0.0).
 So if you're using a recent version of this plugin, you'll need to add some further configuration to run Error Prone and NullAway.
 Our [sample app `build.gradle` file](https://github.com/uber/NullAway/blob/master/sample-app/build.gradle) shows one way to do this, but your Android project may require tweaks.
 Alternately, 2.x versions of the Gradle Error Prone Plugin still support Android and may still work with your project.

-Beyond that, compared to the Java configuration, the JSpecify dependency can be removed; you can use the `android.support.annotation.Nullable` annotation from the Android Support library instead.
+Beyond that, compared to the Java configuration, the JSpecify dependency can be removed; you can use the `androidx.annotation.Nullable` annotation from the AndroidX annotation library instead.

 #### Annotation Processors / Generated Code